New in Chargebee: Explore Reveal and understand your payment performance end-to-end.Try Now

 4. Frequently Asked Questions

-1. Can a metered feature be created before sending usage events to Chargebee?
+Can you create a metered feature before sending usage events to Chargebee?

-You can first send sample usage events with the required attributes.
-Once the usage data structure is validated, you can create a metered feature based on those attributes.
+• Live site: No. You must first send sample usage events that include the required attributes.
+Chargebee validates the usage data structure from those events, and you then create a metered feature based on the validated attributes.

-2. What is a metered addon and how does it work in usage-based billing?
+What is a metered addon and how does it work?

 Hybrid pricing model

-• A plan includes a defined usage limit for a metered feature.
+• The plan includes a defined usage limit for a metered feature.

 • Usage beyond the included limit is treated as overage.

-• A metered addon linked to the same metered feature is used to rate and charge for the overage usage.
+• A metered addon linked to the same metered feature rates and charges for the overage.

 Pure pay-as-you-go (PAYG) model